mhenke/cfwheels-training/00-c-preparation.md

 </VirtualHost>
 ```

-Finally, open the last file, 'hosts`, and add this line at the
+Finally, open the last file, 'hosts', and add this line at the
 top.

 - C:/Windows/System32/drivers/etc/hosts add this: